Noah (2014 film)

 The film was released in North American theaters on March 28, 2014, in 2D and IMAX, while a version converted to 3D and IMAX 3D was released in several other countries.
 It received generally positive reviews from critics and grossed over $362 million worldwide, making it Aronofsky's highest-grossing film to date.

-Although it received praise for its direction and acting, the film also generated controversy for its perceived environmentalist political messages and extensive use of non-biblical sources for inspiration, such as the Book of Enoch.
-It was denied release in China for (according to an anonymous source) "religion-related reasons", and was banned in several Muslim countries for its depiction of prophets venerated in Islam.
+Although it received praise for its direction and acting, the film also generated controversy for its perceived environmentalist political messages and extensive use of extra-biblical sources for inspiration, such as the Book of Enoch.
+It was denied release in China, according to an anonymous source for "religion-related reasons", and was banned in several Muslim countries for its depiction of prophets venerated in Islam.

 Plot

-As a boy, Noah sees his father, Lamech, killed by a young king named Tubal-cain.
+As a child, Noah sees his father, Lamech, killed by king Tubal-cain for his land.
 As an adult, Noah lives with his wife, Naameh, and their sons Shem, Ham, and Japheth.
-He witnesses a flower grow instantly from the ground and dreams of a great flood, so he takes his family to consult his grandfather, Methuselah.
+He dreams of a great flood, so he takes his family to consult his grandfather, Methuselah.

 On the way, they come across a group of recently killed people and adopt the lone survivor, a girl named Ila.
-She is treated for an abdominal wound, but Naameh determines she will be unable to bear children.
-The group is chased by the murderers and escapes into the land of the Watchers, fallen angels that were left stranded on Earth as stone creatures after they descended from Heaven to help Adam and Eve when the pair was banished from the Garden of Eden.
+She is treated for an abdominal wound, and Naameh determines she will be unable to bear children.
+The group is chased by the murderers and escapes into the land of the Watchers, fallen angels that were stranded on Earth as stone creatures after they descended from Heaven to help Adam and Eve when they were banished from the Garden of Eden for eating the Forbidden Fruit.

 Methuselah helps Noah understand his visions and gives him a seed from Eden, which he plants nearby.
-The Watchers arrive the next morning, and, while they debate whether to help Noah build his ark, water spouts from where Noah planted the seed and a mature forest pops up around them.
-The Watchers are convinced Noah is serving the Creator.
+The Watchers arrive the next morning, and, while some presume he is a liar, water spouts from where Noah planted the seed and a mature forest pops up around them.
+The Watchers are convinced he is serving the Creator.
+They help him build an ark to preserve life for after the Flood.

-Years later, Tubal-cain notices a huge flock of birds flying to the almost-completed ark and leads his followers to confront Noah, who defies Tubal-cain and remarks that there is no escape for the line of Cain.
+Years later, Tubal-cain notices a huge flock of birds flying to the almost-completed ark, followed by snakes, insects, amphibians and reptiles, and leads his followers to confront Noah, who defies Tubal-cain and remarks that there is no escape for the line of Cain whose sins ravaged the land.
 When the Watchers form a defensive circle, Tubal-cain retreats and begins to build weapons to take the ark.
-More species of animals come to the ark and are sedated with incense.
+Many animals come to the ark and are sedated with incense to sleep through the Flood.

-With Ila in love with Shem, Noah goes to a nearby settlement to find wives for Ham and Japheth, but, after witnessing the settlers' cruel and shameless behavior, he abandons his effort, as he now believes the Creator does not want humans to be part of the world once he and his family get the animals reestablished after the flood.
+With Ila in love with Shem, Noah goes to the refugee camp to find wives for his sons.
+When he witnesses the people's moral decay, he abandons his effort.
 Devastated by the idea of being alone his entire life, Ham runs into the forest.
 Naameh begs Noah to reconsider and, when he will not, goes to Methuselah for help.
 The old man cures Ila's infertility, while Ham befriends a refugee named Na'el.